-Discretionary Bursary – Guidance says it is for institutions to decide which students receive a discretionary bursary, depending on each student’s circumstances.
+Discretionary Bursary – Guidance says it is for institutions to decide which students receive a discretionary bursary, depending on each student’s circumstances:

-How do I claim for a Discretionary Bursary?
+How do I apply for support?

 - Income Support JBSAIB or Employment Support Allowance (recent benefits letter from DWP or Job Centre Plus)